Asekh8463/beep/README.md

 INSTRUCTIONS FOR INSTALLATION:<br />
 1.)
 After downloading the ZIP file, open it and use the setup wizard to install the program.<br />
 2.)
 Open the folder in which you downloaded it and click on the application named "beep".<br />
 3.)
-The application will open a window: you may close this, the program will run without it open.<br />
+The application will open a window: you may close this after the first beep; the program will run without it open.<br />
 <br />
 STOPPING THE PROGRAM:<br />
 1.)
 Open Windows Task Manager and navigate to the Processes tab.<br />